Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Discussion

 \subsubsection{Author Contributions}

-\textbf{Tavish McDonald} implemented and conducted all experiments for black-box transfer attacks and visual prompt injection attacks, conducted K-scaling experiments, and contributed to writing our paper. \textbf{Bo Lei} implemented all and conducted most of the K-scaling experiments, and contributed to writing our paper. \textbf{Stanislav Fort} advised on experimental design, and contributed to writing our paper. \textbf{Bhavya Kailkhura} proposed investigating differences in attack properties that arise among models of varying robustness, advised on experimental design, and contributed to writing our paper. \textbf{Brian Bartoldson} proposed the RICH and designed all experiments testing it, and contributed most of the writing for our paper.
+\textbf{Tavish McDonald} implemented and conducted all experiments for black-box transfer attacks and visual prompt injection attacks, conducted K-scaling experiments, and contributed to experimental design and writing our paper. \textbf{Bo Lei} implemented all and conducted most of the K-scaling experiments, and contributed to experimental design and writing our paper. \textbf{Stanislav Fort} contributed to experimental design and writing our paper. \textbf{Bhavya Kailkhura} proposed investigating differences in attack properties that arise among models of varying robustness, and contributed to experimental design and writing our paper. \textbf{Brian Bartoldson} led the project, proposed the RICH and the basic design of all experiments testing it, implemented and conducted InternVL 3.5 adversarial finetuning and budget forcing experiments, and contributed most of the writing for our paper. \fi